-СО Course Objectives
+СО The learners will be able to

-CO 1 Understand the historicity of a country with the study of
+CO-1 Understand the historicity of a country with the study of Epigraphy.

-CO-1 Epigraphy.

 CO-2 Integrate Epigraphy and Palaeography

 CO-3 Analyse the significance of Inscriptions and Copper plates.

 CO-4 Asses the evolution of various scripts.

 CO-5 Estimate the inscriptions of Tamil Nadu